TranPhucVinh/Cplusplus/Object-oriented programming/README.md

 Constructor of classTest
 Destructor of classTest
 ```

+# Binding

+Binding refers to the process of converting identifiers (such as variable and performance names) into addresses.
+Binding is done for each variable and functions.
+For functions, it means that matching the call with the right function definition by the compiler.
+It takes place either at compile time or at runtime.

+**Early binding (compile-time time polymorphism)**: In early binding, compiler (or linker) directly associate an address to the function call.
+C++ uses early binding by default.

+**Late binding (run time polymorphism)**: In late binding, the compiler adds code that identifies the kind of object at runtime then matches the call with the right function definition.
+This can be achieved by declaring a [virtual function]().

 # const function

 **const function** as a class member doesn't allow changing the object value.
 Be not confused const function of a class with [the function define as const](https://github.com/TranPhucVinh/C/tree/master/Introduction/Keywords#const-as-function-definition) as defining a function as const has no effect.